ZERO WASTE IN MANUFACTURING

 Zero Waste should be a guiding principle for all manufacturers.
 It is the act of striving for zero waste service itself that is leading the manufacturing industry to be greener and more cost-efficient.
 By embracing zero waste as a concept, industry leaders are improving their resource management and making progress towards reducing waste in manufacturing.

-Controlling the materials being used in the manufacturing process and keeping the right amount of inventory (including raw materials, WIP, and FG) can reduce manufacturing waste isn’t just about “being green” – it’s a money-saving technique.
+Control the materials used in the assembly process and keeping stock levels (including natural materials, WIP, and FG) can reduce manufacturing waste isn’t just about “being green” – it’s a money-saving technique.
 The more waste you produce, the more waste you need to ship out and/or process.
 And that means the more frequently you have to pay for waste management.
 Production through the Zero Waste concept is essential not only to environmental sustainability but also for both personal and economic reasons.

 What are the Benefits of Zero Waste Manufacturing?